Cherry-Ko-20/Cherry-Ko-20/README.md

 <h1 align="center">Hi 👋, I'm Cherry Ko</h1>
 <h3 align="center">A professional Data Scientist</h3>

+#Introduction

-I'm Cherry, a seasoned data scientist with a robust portfolio encompassing more than 10 practical projects.
+I'm Cherry, a professional data scientist with a robust portfolio encompassing more than 10 practical projects.
 My skill set spans a wide array of competencies crucial to the data science domain, including data analytics, data visualization, Python, SQL, and machine learning.

-Professional Experience
+#Professional Experience
 My journey as a data scientist has been marked by hands-on experience in diverse projects, each contributing to the refinement of my analytical and problem-solving skills.
 Through these projects, I've honed my abilities in extracting valuable insights, crafting compelling visualizations, and implementing machine learning solutions.

-Current Endeavors
+#Current Endeavors
 Presently, I am enrolled in the TripleTen 10-month Data Science Bootcamp, a comprehensive program covering a spectrum of essential topics:

 Programming Languages: Proficient in Python, including Pandas, Numpy, and BeautifulSoup.